sharissis-brei/cascade-assets/README.md

 - In folder test, click page
 - Edit > Outputs > Uncheck format and block in each region > Submit

+### Static Directory Assets
+At times, in order to build a sample page, you'll want to include assets like images or stylesheets that you do not want to be bundled and deployed with the assets under the `app` directory.
+You can do this by taking advantage of the `static/_files` directory.

+Here's an examples used with the Law School Content Type sample (under Two Column Sample Pages on the home page):

+This sample page uses the [slideshow template](https://github.com/chapmanu/cascade-assets/blob/development/app/views/_cascade/templates/school_home_pages/slideshow.html) from Cascade.
+That includes a [stylesheet link](https://github.com/chapmanu/cascade-assets/blob/development/app/views/_cascade/templates/school_home_pages/slideshow.html#L16), `/_files/css/level_2013.css`.
+This stylesheet is not part of the Cascade Assets bundle.
+Still, we want to be able to link to this in our sample page, so that it renders the styling more faithfully.

+So we put the stylesheet at [/static/_files/css/level_2013.css](https://github.com/chapmanu/cascade-assets/blob/development/static/_files/css/level_2013.css).

+At runtime, the [application controller will move this directory](https://github.com/chapmanu/cascade-assets/blob/development/app/controllers/content_types/school_home_pages_controller.rb#L12) under the `public` directory that is accessible under dev server's document root.
+And, thus, we can use the [same layout template](https://github.com/chapmanu/cascade-assets/blob/development/app/views/_cascade/templates/school_home_pages/slideshow.html) that Cascade uses without any changes.

+This can also be used for other assets that you don't want bundled and deployed to Cascade, like those to style the Cascade Assets dashboard.